mncadavid/SEI-Project-2/README.md

 * More field in data model.
 Ratings, awards, country
 * A movie show page will link to a place to watch the movie on a streaming site
 * Styling and animations for main login page
+* Users can rate movies out of 5 stars

 ## ERD: